fouladi/far-cookiecutter/README.md

 ### Option 1: Using `uv`

-Navigate to the directory on your local machine in which you want to create a project directory, and then run the following command:
+After installing [uv](https://github.com/astral-sh/uv), navigate to the directory on your local machine in which you want to create a project directory, and then run the following command:

 ```sh
 uvx cookiecutter https://github.com/fouladi/far-cookiecutter